top of page

 The scientific genus name, cercidiphyllum, means having a leaf like the genus Cercis, the redbuds.
 Compare the katsuras with the numerous redbuds in the Park.
 Redbud leaves are alternate, not opposite on the stem.

-The leaves have a strong scent in the autumn, sweet like cotton candy or burnt sugar.
+The leaves reportedly have a strong scent in the autumn, sweet like cotton candy or burnt sugar.
+See if you can smell it during leaf fall!

 The leaves turn yellow-orange in autumn